renebrummel/ForNAV.TrainingModules/Exercises/AddReportToExtension.Exercise.md

 ### Add the assembly probing paths

 In order to use dll files in your extension you need to tell Visual Studio Code where to find the assemblyProbingPaths.
-To do this you need to ddd these lines to the settings.json (in VS COde type Ctrl + Shift + P > Open Settings (JSON)).
+To do this you need to add these lines to the settings.json (in VS COde type Ctrl + Shift + P > Open Settings (JSON)).

 ```json
 "al.assemblyProbingPaths": [